joaovictor09/light-dark-form/README.md

 This project is under the license [MIT](./LICENSE).

-Made with ❤️ by Lidiane Diniz  [Get in Touch!](https://www.linkedin.com/in/lidiane-cristina-diniz)
+Made with 💜 by João Victor  [Get in Touch!](https://www.linkedin.com/in/joaovictor09)

 ---